 For realz.
 In the digital jungle of startups, life may swing violently between success and failure on a daily basis.
-One moment, you're golden.
-The next, you're dead.
+One moment, you're soaring toward an IPO.
+The next, you're hurtling toward the trash can.
 The constant chaos of teetering between boom and bust is incredibly taxing and demands extreme mental fortitude.
 Unless you're SBF and FTX.
 Then it just takes $40m and a few politicans.

 Hotpot's toughness stems from our founder, whose difficult childhood forged a steely sense of purpose.

 Perhaps all you need to know is that he is the only 3x winner of the Baddest Bad Boy of the Palo Alto Chess Club.
 Were it not for uniminaginably painful papercuts that required hospitalization, experts agree he would have captured his fourth in unanimous fashion.
 Even more astounding, he was willing to risk it all, but doctors warned these papercuts were no ordinary wounds.
 Not only did they hamper his checkmate fingers, they were on the verge of drawing blood.
-He sobbed upon hearing the injury report and withdrew from competition, relenting to the doctors who advised immediate treatment and ended his historic run as Baddest Bad Boy.
+He fought to soldier on, but his doctors advised immediate treatment and ended his historic run as Baddest Bad Boy.

 How does one develop the grit to confront papercuts?
 By growing up in rugged and unforgiving Palo Alto, where winter temperatures dip into the low 60s and students are often observed trudging to school in last season's Cole Haans.
-Where minorities may walk into a store and get greeted with cries of, "Good afternoon!" even though it's only 11:58 AM and obviously still morning.
+Where minorities may walk into a store and face greetings of, "Good afternoon!" even though it's only 11:58 AM and obviously still morning.
 Oh, the lies!
 Such deception.
-In the raw neighborhoods of Palo Alto, people are expected to sleep not in silk sheets, but Egyptian cotton.
+Like uncultured beasts, in the raw neighborhoods of Palo Alto, people pass the evenings sleeping not in silk sheets, but Egyptian cotton.

 Against this barbaric landscape, his parents sought to instill in him and his brothers another layer of groundedness.
 So he grew up braving those frigid winters wearing nothing but merino wool.
 No cashmere.
 Not the innovative machine washable type, either, but the kind savages wear that need hand washing (by maids).
 Monitors were scarce at home.
 Instead of each coding with three monitors like normal kids, the brothers were forced to share and one would - gasp! - program on a single 32" monitor.

 Finally, nothing builds character more than conquering starvation.
 Because his personal chef insisted on taking weekends off, he eventually learned to subsist on leftover caviar and lobster and by drinking flat sparkling water.
 He nearly vomited the first time his lips touched food older than 2 hours, but he doggedly trained his microbiome and now proudly enjoys any type of food, provided it's imported from Japan or France.

-Forbes recognized these amazing achievements by recently adding him to the exclusive Forbes 1 Billion under 1 Billion list.
-His next ambitious goal is to maintain a Costco membership for more than three years in a row.
+Forbes recognized these amazing achievements by adding him to the exclusive Forbes 1 Billion under 1 Billion list.
+His next ambitious goal?
+To maintain a Costco membership for more than three years in a row.
 (Stand down, critics: everything seems easy until you try it.)

-Follow him on Twitter for more unbelievable accomplishments.
+Follow him on Twitter for more breathtaking accomplishments.

 If your homeboy Confucius were alive today, would he still be a philosopher?

 Nope.
 Not practical.
 Modern philosophers earn too little money.
 They would need to choose between french fries and salted caramel ice cream when dining out.
-And that would simply trigger an avalanche of unhealthy philosophizing about why they ignored advice to pursue computer science and instead majored in a subject that can't even support bare life essentials like french fries and salted caramel ice cream.
+And that would trigger an avalanche of unhealthy philosophizing about why they majored in a subject that can't support bare life essentials like french fries and salted caramel ice cream.

 Then what ... poet?
 Physicist?
 Reality TV star?
 All reasonable guesses, but all wrong.
 Confucius would be a rapper.